assaabloy-ppi/salt-channel/files/spec/drafts/salt-channel-v2-final2-draft.md

 A1 and A2 messages.
 Salt Channel v3 SHOULD use "SCv3------" and
 v4 SHOULD use "SCv4------" and so on.

-The server can OPTIONALLY specify an application protocol on top of PoT in the A2/P2 field.
+The server can OPTIONALLY specify an application protocol on top of Salt Channel in the A2/P2 field.
 This way a client can determine whether there is any use of connecting to the server.
 Note, the application layer has to decide whether publishing this information affects the overall security in any way.
 If the server does not wish to reveal any information about the layer above,